matey-0/Reynard/librewolf.overrides/README.md

 ## Installation & Setup

 > **Note on Firefox compatibility:**
-> With my ```librewolf.overrides.cfg``` file, there is very little reason to actually use Firefox.
+> With my `librewolf.overrides.cfg` file, there is very little reason to actually use Firefox.
-> - However, if you really need to use Firefox for some reason, the ```librewolf.overrides.cfg``` file could just be renamed to ```user.js```, and then installed in the typical manner: placed in your Firefox user-profile.
+> - However, if you really need to use Firefox for some reason, the `librewolf.overrides.cfg` file could just be renamed to `user.js`, and then installed in the typical manner: placed in your Firefox user-profile.
-> - Whilst this is possible, it is not recommend, because Reynard's ```librewolf.overrides.cfg``` file assumes LibreWolf's hardening is applied by default.
+> - Whilst this is possible, it is not recommended, because Reynard's `librewolf.overrides.cfg` file assumes LibreWolf's hardening is applied by default.
 LibreWolf removes all the Firefox telemetry, analytics, and also significantly hardens Firefox in numerous other ways.
-> - If you decide to adapt Reynard's ```librewolf.overrides.cfg``` file into a ```user.js``` file, I highly recommend you follow either BrainF+ck Sec's hardening guide, or the Arkenfox guide (Linked later in this guide, and in the main README).
+> - If you decide to adapt Reynard's `librewolf.overrides.cfg` file into a `user.js` file, I highly recommend you follow either BrainF+ck Sec's hardening guide, or the Arkenfox guide (Linked later in this guide, and in the main README).
 ### Installation Steps:

 #### 1.)
 Clone the repo: